fishclaws/EngineeringProject/README.md

 # EngineeringProject

-This is a Feature Request form project written in Python 3.4, using Django 1.9.2, MySql (running on AWS RDS), jQuery, jQuery Verification and Bootstrap.
+This is a Feature Request form project written in Python 3.4, using Django 1.9.2, MySql (running on AWS RDS), jQuery .

 Installation should be easy